Historical audience records in series that marked eras from television to global streaming

-M*A*S*H: the absolute record on broadcast television
+M*A*S*H: the absolute record in open television

-The cultural impact of Game of Thrones in the modern era
+Cultural impact of Game of Thrones in the modern era

-The series not only dominated in audiences, but also won 59 Emmy Awards, the highest recognition for a television production.
+The series not only dominated audiences, but also won 59 Emmy Awards, the highest recognition for a television production.

 Featured series by genre and awards